George Allen (American football coach): Preferring veteran players over younger players

 As a coach, Allen was known for his tendency to prefer veteran players to rookies and younger players.
 During Allen's early years with the Redskins, the team was known as the "Over-the-Hill Gang," due to the predominance of players over the age of 30, such as quarterback Billy Kilmer.
 Upon becoming Redskins coach, Allen traded for or acquired many players - all veterans of course - he had formerly coached with the Rams, including Jack Pardee, Richie Petitbon, Myron Pottios, John Wilbur, George Burman, and Diron Talbert, leading to the Redskins sometimes being referred to in those days as the "Ramskins."
-The phrase "the future is now" is often associated with Allen.
-Allen made 131 trades as an NFL coach, 81 of which came during the seven years he was coach of the Redskins.
+The phrase "the future is now" is often associated with Allen; he made 131 trades as an NFL coach, 81 of which came during his seven years with the Redskins.

 Emphasizing special teams play

 Allen was also known for emphasizing special teams play, and in 1969 became the NFL's first coach to hire a special teams coach, 32-year-old Dick Vermeil, to run a standalone special teams unit.
 (Jerry Williams followed suit a month later when he hired Marv Levy.)
 When Vermeil went to UCLA in 1970, Allen hired Levy, and then brought Levy with him to Washington in 1971.
 During the 1971 preseason, Allen coaxed his former long snapper with the Rams, George Burman, out of retirement, bringing him to Washington for the primary purpose of being the snapper on punts, thus making Burman the NFL's first modern specialist long snapper, while Sam Wyche was brought as a specialty Holder.

 Allen's coaching tree led to several high-profile special teams coaches and achievements.
 Vermeil discovered special teams standout Vince Papale in 1976, won a Super Bowl as head coach of the St. Louis Rams, and coached return great Dante Hall with the Chiefs.
 Levy led the Buffalo Bills to four consecutive Super Bowl appearances in the early 1990s, while coaching perhaps the greatest special teams coverage man ever, Steve Tasker.
 Allen's longtime offensive assistant Ted Marchibroda gave Bill Belichick his first NFL coaching job.
 Both Vermeil and Levy would go on to employ Frank Gansz, whom Vermeil called "the finest special teams coach ever."